 Two things inspired me to gather these books together for today’s children’s book post.
-The first that I often have comments about their not being enough so called girly things on the site and the second being my son’s request to take ballet …but only with a class filled with boys.
+The first that I often receive comments about there not being enough so-called girly things on the site.
+The second being my son’s request to take ballet …but only with a class filled with boys.
 So we gathered books about dancing and decided to share.
 Enjoy!

 Katy Duck Is a Caterpillar by Alyssa Satin Capucilli is a story about things not working out the way you expect, but finding out they are even better!
 Katy Duck loves to dance, and she loves the spring!
-When her dance school puts together a spring recital she is disappointed as each part she imagined she’d have is given to another student.
-Katy is given the part of the Caterpillar.
+When her dance school puts together a spring recital she finds herself disappointed.
+Each part she imagined as hers goes to another student.
+Katy gets the part of the Caterpillar.
 She is horrified, caterpillars squirm, they don’t dance.
-Of course caterpillars turn into butterflies and this one is no exception, Katy shines even if she has to crawl first.
+Of course, caterpillars turn into butterflies and this one is no exception.
+Katy shines even if she has to crawl first.

 Ella Bella Ballerina and Cinderella by James Mayhew .
 In this version of Cinderella a little ballerina named Ella magically goes from ballet class into the fairytale.
 She meets the fairy godmother, Cinderella and even tags along to the ball.
 She plays an important role when she takes Prince Charming to Cinderella after they become separated at midnight.
 I like this book because it celebrates ballet, and fairy tales but also somehow keeps it from preaching to little girls about becoming the princess.
 The illustrations are beautiful and they make me want to sit on the red chairs of a theatre as the house lights dim , and orchestra begins…

 Hilda Must Be Dancing by Karma Wilson is a lovely story about a big hippo that loves to dance, although her neighbors aren’t as keen.
-See Hilda is bog and when she dances she shakes and rattles everything, it’s noisy and disruptive and is making her friends very angry.
-They suggest that she try new hobbies, but knitting and singing won’t do it’s simply not in her heart, Hilda needs to move and groove!
-I loves that a solution is found that makes everyone happy, that Hilda doesn’t have to give up her passion, but that she isn’t so selfish as to simply say “too bad” to her friends either.
+See Hilda is big and when she dances, she shakes and rattles everything.
+It’s noisy and disruptive and is making her friends very angry.
+They suggest that she try new hobbies, but knitting and singing won’t do.
+It’s simply not in her heart.
+Hilda needs to move and groove!
+I love that they found that makes everyone happy, that Hilda keeps her passion, but that she isn’t so selfish as to simply say “too bad” to her friends either.